 Many accidents lead to injuries to the bones, joints, muscles, and ligaments.
 These are known as orthopedic injuries.
 In our office, we regularly see clients who have suffered injuries to their shoulders, elbows, wrists, hands, hips, knees, ankles, and feet.
 Of course, we also see cervical, thoracic, lumbar, and sacral spine injuries.
-These types of injuries can occur from a number of different types of accidents, such as motor vehicle collisions, bicycle accidents, slips and falls, and workplace accidents.
+These types of injuries can occur from a number of different types of accidents, such as car accidents, bicycle accidents, slips and falls, and workplace accidents.

 The lawyer you select must understand the medicine.
 That involves what is often referred to as the mechanism of injury (surprisingly, something that is often disputed), the nature of the injury, the prognosis, and similar issues.
 The lawyer should also know what the dollar value is of these cases.
 Comparable settlements and verdicts are relevant.

 There is a science to the medicine and a science to the valuation of the injury.
 Neither science is perfect but experienced practitioners can offer important insight and useful approaches.

 Spinal injuries can range from sprains and strains to disc injuries and fractures of the vertebral body.
 Any of these can have long-term implications with a serious and adverse effect on a client’s mobility, function, and level of pain.
 As with head and brain injuries, radiographic evidence in the form of X-rays, MRIs, and CT scans is used to document in a concrete and vivid way the existence of such an injury.
 This is done by reliance upon a neurologist and/or neurosurgeon.
 In addition, an orthopedic radiologist may be employed to explain the condition.
 Learn more about spine and back injuries >>